Thief in the night

 "Wakker worre!
 Opstaê! 't Waêter komt!"
 She heard Mother scream, felt herself being shaken roughly, but she did not want to leave her warm, peaceful dreamland.
 But Mother kept shaking and screaming.
 "Wake up!
 Get up!
 The water is coming!"

 She opened her eyes and the eerie reality of the night slowly dawned on her.
-In the ghostly light of the kerosene lamp, she saw the fear of terror in Mother's wide-open eyes.
+In the ghostly light of the kerosene lamp, she saw raw terror in Mother's wide-open eyes.
 She had never seen Mother like this before.
-She wanted to cry out of sheer fear, just as Japie had started screaming, but she did not get the chance.
+She wanted to cry out of sheer fear, just as Jakey had started screaming, but she did not get the chance.
 "Get dressed, quickly!
 Your sweater, your coat, your shoes!
 And put on your beanie!"

-Everything happened at lightning speed, like in the film she had seen in the city last summer, a film in which everyone had moved awkwardly quickly and no one had talked.
-Mother dressed Japie in barely a minute, it seemed, without Japie protesting once, and then hastily pulled on her own thick overcoat.
+Everything happened at lightning speed – like the silent film she had seen in the city last summer, where people had moved unnaturally fast and had said nothing.
+Mother dressed Jakey in barely a minute, it seemed, without Jakey protesting once, and then hastily pulled on her own thick overcoat.
 Father, already dressed in his leather jacket, had pushed the table against the wall under the roof window, climbed onto a chair and then onto the table and now, standing on top of the table, was pulling open the window.
-For a moment she thought it wasn't real, that she was in the middle of a monstrous dream.
-But then she saw the stairwell, with only two steps above the black water.
+For a moment she thought it wasn't real, that she was in the middle of a monstrous dream. then she saw the stairwell: two steps above the rising black water.
 A gust of wind tore the attic window out of Father's hand and smashed it on the roof, blew out the kerosene lamp and filled the attic room with an icy cold.
 "A chair!" shouted Father above the howling wind.
-He took the chair from Mother, placed it on the table and hoisted himself through the window frame, his figure ghostly lit by the full moon that had appeared briefly and then disappeared behind the clouds, leaving her with Mother and Japie in the pitch dark.
+He took the chair from Mother, placed it on the table and hoisted himself through the window frame, his figure ghostly lit by the full moon that had appeared briefly and then disappeared behind the clouds, leaving her with Mother and Jakey in the pitch dark.
 "Climb up!"
 Mother commanded.
 She hesitated, she didn't dare, but Mother's voice brooked no contradiction.
 She climbed onto the chair, the table, then onto the second chair and felt Father pulling her out by her arms.
 She kept her eyes tightly shut, felt the icy wind sucking down over the roof, as if it wanted to pull her straight into the water.
 "Sit there!
 To the right!"
 Father shouted above the howling storm.
 "I've kicked a row of roof tiles to pieces.
 Put your feet against them.
 But be careful!
 Don't fall through!"
 The moon broke through the clouds again.
 In the faint glow she saw the fast-flowing black water, from left to right, just under the edge of the roof.
 She clung to Father with both hands and squeezed her eyes shut.
 "Try to cooperate a little, girl..." she heard his voice close to her left ear as he lifted her halfway up, so that her shoes could grip the half-broken roof tiles.
 Step by step she slid to the right, her hands clinging to the sleeves of Father's jacket, until he slowly lowered her.
 "Hang on girl...
-I'll help Mother and Japie out!"
+I'll get Mother and Jakey!"

-She pressed Japie a little tighter against her.
-To their left she saw the silhouette of Father in the dark, who took the bag, then helped Mother onto the roof, supported her on the half-broken roof tiles and helped her to sit down to Japie's left.
+She pressed Jakey a little tighter against her.
+To their left she saw the silhouette of Father in the dark, who took the bag, then helped Mother onto the roof, supported her on the half-broken roof tiles and helped her to sit down to Jakey's left.
 Finally, Father balanced in front of them and lowered himself onto the roof to her right, the duffel bag tucked under his left arm.
-To her left, Mother took Japie on her lap and slid close to her.
+To her left, Mother took Jakey on her lap and slid close to her.

 When the howling of the storm subsided for a moment, she finally dared to open her mouth again, wedged between Father and Mother.